Published On: Sep 30 2013 12:56:43 AM CDTUpdated On: Jun 25 2015 01:00:00 AM CDT

 Since breaking into movies in 2004, country singing star Tim McGraw has mostly focused on subject material he's familiar with, namely football ("Friday Night Lights" and "The Blind Side") and country/rural themed material ("Flicka" and "Country Strong").
 He's also appeared in 2007's "The Kingdom" and 2008's "Four Christmases."

 Sting has been nominated for three Oscars, albeit all of them for songs from the movies "The Emperor's New Groove," "Kate & Leopold" and "Cold Mountain."
 But he's also appeared in front of the camera too, in movies like "Dune" (pictured), "The Bride," "Plenty" and "The Adventures of Baron Munchausen."

-Jon Bon Jovi, who did the soundtrack for the movie "Young Guns II," made his uncredited acting debut in 1990 movie, playing an inmate.
+Jon Bon Jovi, who did the soundtrack for the movie "Young Guns II," also made his uncredited acting debut in the 1990 movie, playing an inmate.
 He had a bigger role in 1995's "Moonlight and Valentino" (pictured) and then made his leading man debut in the 1996 romantic-drama "The Leading Man."
 He's also appeared in the movies "U-571," "Pay It Forward" and "New Year's Eve," and the TV show "Ally McBeal."